nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This shortcut allows you to quickly select the next item on the list in the currently selected tab in the currently selected panel.
-This could be the either the Projects tab or Clients tab in the Entity panel or the Overdue tab or Due soon tab in the Statistics panel.
+This could be either the Projects tab or Clients tab in the Entity panel or the Overdue tab or Due soon tab in the Statistics panel.

 If the last item is selected, then the next item will be the first item in the list.
 If there was no item originally selected, then the first item in the list will be selected.